ShivashShetty/CyberGuardianQuestXAI/README.md

 CyberGuard Academy is a comprehensive educational platform designed to make cybersecurity learning engaging and accessible.
 The platform combines traditional learning modules with an interactive tower defense game and AI-powered explanations to create an immersive learning experience.

 ### Key Features

 - **📚 Interactive Learning Modules**: Structured cybersecurity curriculum with progressive difficulty
 - **🎮 Cyber Defense Game**: Real-time tower defense game with cybersecurity themes
+- **🏆 Arcade-Style Scoreboard**: Every game session (even with the same player name) is a unique entry.
+Scoreboard displays all sessions, sorted by score, with the highest at the top.
+- **🔒 Admin Dashboard**: Password-protected admin page (`/admin`, password: `admin123`) for managing scoreboard entries and monitoring backend status.
-- **🤖 AI Learning Assistant**: Intelligent threat explanations and interactive Q&A
+- **🤖 AI Learning Assistant (Gemini)**: Uses Google Gemini API for intelligent threat explanations and interactive Q&A. API key is stored in `.env`.
 - **📊 Progress Tracking**: Comprehensive dashboard with statistics and achievements
 - **🏆 Gamification System**: XP, levels, achievements, and combo multipliers